Vyral/base-template/_posts/2018-11-02-3-ways-to-buy-a-home-when-youre-selling-at-the-same-time.md

 This is one of the single greatest concerns our team’s buyers have encountered lately, and so we’d like to shed some light on it today.&nbsp;

 First, to give you some perspective, let’s consider the example of a listing our team recently sold.
 Within three days of going on the market, we’d received eight offers, and our seller ultimately earned $20,000 more than their list price.
-This kind of scenario is exciting, but is exactly the sort of situation that might elicit the concern we mentioned earlier.&nbsp;
+This kind of scenario is exciting, but it is exactly the sort of situation that might elicit the concern we mentioned earlier.&nbsp;

 Thankfully, there are several ways you can protect yourself from ending up without a home after you sell.
 Here are three of the best (and most common) solutions:&nbsp;